OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/create_a_form/create_a_form.md

 <h3> b) What does a form consist of?</h3>

 Each form consists of a page with one or more questions or other elements (e.g. title).
 The individual elements can be selected in the editor and then be edited.
-(Partially popups with setting options for this are displayed).
+In some cases, a pop-up (inspector window) with setting options is displayed.

 ![form_lecturer_evaluation_editor_v1_en.png](assets/form_lecturer_evaluation_editor_v1_en.png){ class="shadow lightbox" }